 504 Plans: 504 plans are written by the School Psychologist and are monitored by the school Nurse and/or School Counselors.
-They are reviewed on a yearly basis.
+Plans are reviewed yearly.

 Special Education and Related Services: Interboro School District offers a variety of supports and services for our students with special needs.
-We have programming for emotional, learning, autistic support and life skills.
-Our students are educated from a certified special education teacher.
-It is the mission of Interboro School District to provide a least restrictive environment for all students while ensuring their success in school.
+We have programming for emotional, learning, autistic support, and life skills.
+Our students are educated by certified special education teachers.
+It is the mission of Interboro School

+District to provide a least restrictive environment for all students while ensuring their success in school.
 In addition, students can receive related services from Interboro or outside providers throughout the school day.
 Parents are essential members of our IEP team meetings.
 IEP meetings can be held in person or virtually to accommodate your schedule.